jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 ```
 ~~
-Sets up a variable to store mythicv2 state in the global tejs state variable.
+Sets up a state variable for mythicv2.
+Sets up callback for state "reset" event to reset itself.

 ~~